dmshanmugam/dmshanmugam.github.io/index.md

 <ul>
 > How can we use label-preserving transformations to update models to be more accurate and robust?
 (ICCV 2021) <br>
-> How can we use user-specified criteria to facilitate semantically-grounded, context-specific evaluation?
+> How can we incorporate user-specified criteria into semantically-grounded, context-specific evaluation?
 (CHI 23) <br>
 > How can we use unlabeled data to evaluate classifiers? (under review)
 </ul>
 </div>